discipl/flinteditor-mps/docs/USER_GUIDE.md

 ![Flatten Expression](images/flattenExpressionResult.png)

 #### Importing and exporting
 It is possible to import and export flintmodels.
-When exporting a JSON file is created which can be shared to other users which can import this JSON file.
+When exporting a JSON file is created which can be shared to other users who can import this JSON file.

 To export a Flintmodel:
 1. `Right-Click` on the FlintModel node to see the dropdown menu.